Custom Search

 A Hearty Bowl of Artichokes!

-The thing is, artichokes, despite their being thistles, are simply delicious.
-My Italian other half cooks them in a very simple, but very tasty fashion.
+The thing is, artichokes are simply delicious.
+My Italian better half cooks these thistles in a very simple, but very tasty way.

-If you would like to know how she manages to make artichokes so wonderful, then keep reading to discover a very simple recipe which should qualify as slow fast food!
+If you would like to know how she manages to make artichokes taste so wonderful, then keep reading to discover her special artichoke recipe.

 What you will need: